Semester 1 Credit Value: | 20 |

 Scheduled Learning And Teaching Activities | Dissertation/project related supervision | 6 | 1:00 | 6:00 | PIP meetings with supervisors; if in person not possible, synchronous online |

-Scheduled Learning And Teaching Activities | Scheduled on-line contact time | 3 | 1:00 | 3:00 | PIP Q&A Feedback Hour with ML; if in person not possible, synchronous online. |
+Scheduled Learning And Teaching Activities | Scheduled on-line contact time | 2 | 1:00 | 2:00 | Q&A Feedback with module leader |

 Total | 400:00 |

-Non-synchronous lecture material outlines the aims and administration of the module and how students should go about writing a dissertation.
+Introductory lecture outlines the aims and administration of the module and how students should go about writing a dissertation.
 It provides guidance and tips on how to construct their dissertation proposal, how to confront the methodological issues raised by their dissertation topic, and how to deploy research methods.
 Methodological training and guidance will also be available through structured research and reading activities such as annotated readings and videos.
 The meetings with supervisors provide students with much needed advice on the initial choice and subsequent refinement of their dissertation topic, on how they should design their dissertation, and on how they should go about their research.
 Supervisors also provide feedback on chapter drafts.

 The format of resits will be determined by the Board of Examiners